psemiletov/logfilegen/README.md

 [AUR](https://aur.archlinux.org/packages/logfilegen)

+## ABOUT

+Logfilegen is a fast and highly customizable tool to generate common server (nginx, etc) or user-defined format log files.
+You can generate log file with the desired rate (lines per second), the file size, lines count and the duration.
+Each variable of the log file can be redefined by the random or static value.

 ## USE

 The server log file generator. logfilegen is controlled by the configuration variables and templates.
 The usual way to run logfilegen from the command line is, for example: